Home Insurance Coverage Calculator

 About this calculator

 Home insurance coverage should reflect three distinct components: dwelling replacement cost, personal property value, and liability coverage.
-The formula is: Total Coverage = (homeValue × constructionMultiplier) + personalProperty + (homeValue × liabilityMultiplier), where constructionMultiplier is 0.8 for wood-frame, 0.9 for masonry, and 1.0 for other construction types.
-Wood and masonry structures typically cost less to rebuild per square foot than their market value implies, which is why multipliers below 1.0 are applied.
+The formula is: Total Coverage = (homeValue × constructionMultiplier) + personalProperty + (homeValue × liabilityMultiplier), where constructionMultiplier applies directly from your construction selection: 0.8 for frame/wood, 0.75 for brick veneer, 0.7 for masonry, and 0.65 for fire-resistant construction.
+More fire-resistant structures cost less to rebuild relative to their market value and carry lower risk, which is why the multiplier decreases as construction becomes more resistant.
 Personal property is added at full estimated value since it must be replaced independently of the structure.
 The liability component scales with home value as a proxy for net worth and risk exposure — higher-value homes typically warrant more liability protection.
 Note that replacement cost, not market value, should drive dwelling coverage decisions, as land value is not insurable.

 How to use